DaStanzel/Presentation-DBMS/README.md

 **Important note:** Install the DBMS on your PC and practice in this system.

 **Time:** 15 minutes
- Both the presentation and script must be written and spoken in English.
+The presentation has to be written and spoken in English.

 ### Content of Presentation: